baleada/docs/src/prose/logic/pipes/reduce-async.md

 :::
-## Create `reduceAsync`
+## Create reduce
 :::

-Call `createReduceAsync` with no parameters to create your `reduceAsync` function.
+Call `createReduceAsync` with no parameters to create your `reduce` function.

-Call `createReduceAsync` with the parameters listed below to create your `reduceAsync` function:
+Call `createReduceAsync` with these parameters to create your `reduce` function:

 ::: ariaLabel="createReduceAsync parameters" classes="wide-4"
 | Parameter | Type | Required | Description |